fluree/docs.flur.ee/src/content/0.11.0/docs/start/installation.md

 After you launch Fluree for the first time, you will not have any databases.
 You will need to create a database to begin.

-Creating a database and any other interaction with Fluree can happen either through the [API](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the [user interface](#user-interface).
+Creating a ledger and any other interaction with Fluree can happen either through the [API](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the [user interface](#user-interface).

 ### Exiting and Restarting Fluree